 Should the Associate Director of the Office of Student Conduct and Community Standards (OSCCS) or the chair of the Committee on Student Organizations (CSO) learn that a student organization is not abiding by these regulations, and should the student organization not contest that fact, the Associate Director of OSCCS, in consultation with the chair of the CSO, can determine appropriate sanctions.
 If a group contests the allegation, the chair of the CSO or the Associate Director of OSCCS will file a complaint requesting discipline through the CSO.

-Tuesday, July 6 – Dual Registration Groups (CALS, Engineering, FSL, ISS, Graduate Business, Law, Morgridge Center, MSC, RecWell Sports Clubs, SMPH/MSA, WSB Undergraduate Program)
+Monday, July 5 – Dual Registration Groups (CALS, Engineering, FSL, ISS, Graduate Business, Law, Morgridge Center, MSC, Office of Sustainability, RecWell Sports Clubs, SMPH/MSA, WSB Undergraduate Program, WUD)

 STEP 1: FILL OUT APPLICATION